ximenaaraiza/FLOWER/README.md

 # FLOWER

 Flowers are pink, blue, purple, yellow, orange, golden.
-The sun is golden.
+I love pigs they are pnk, fat, and snort.